 The Greater Manchester Immigration Aid Unit is a voluntary organisation supporting people subject to immigration control for over 25 years.
 We offer free legal advice, representation and support services to people seeking asylum, refugees, children and vulnerable adults.

-Govan Community Project (GCP) an integration network set up by Glasgow City Council.
-GCP now provides services that include community social groups for men and women, a fresh food distribution service, advice and advocacy for asylum seekers and free English classes.
+Govan Community Project (GCP) is an integration network set up by Glasgow City Council.
+It supports diverse communities, including refugees and asylum seekers.
+GCP provides a range of services that include community social groups for men and women, a fresh food distribution service, advice and advocacy for asylum seekers and free English classes.

 GRACE collects and redistributes essential non-food items to refugees and asylum seekers abroad, and also to South-East London-based (primarily Lewisham and Greenwich) refugees, asylum seekers and other vulnerable people.
 Their partnership with Lewisham Brighter Beginnings provides aid to vulnerable/destitute new parents referred by social carers and midwives.